 The construction of vessels used for coastal services differs radically according to local requirements.
 The coasters working on the Australian coast, where a great deal of freight is picked up from lighters in open roadsteads and in rivers, are designed to carry the biggest load in the smallest space.
-The composite drawing below is intended to illustrate the smaller types of ships running on the Australian seaboards and rivers.
+The composite drawing with this article is intended to illustrate the smaller types of ships running on the Australian seaboards and rivers.
 Such a vessel is known technically as a raised quarter-decker.
 She has a small forecastle and a long well deck, with a hatch nearly 50 feet long and 14 feet wide.